-The PALS & CALS Advisory Council (PCAC) is charged with helping the Board of Directors (BOD) of the International Alliance of ALS/MND Associations consider and include in its work the wide-ranging opinions and ideas of people with ALS/MND and caregivers to people with ALS/MND from across the globe.
+The PALS & CALS Advisory Council (PCAC) is charged with helping the Board of Directors of the International Alliance of ALS/MND Associations consider and include in its work the wide-ranging opinions and ideas of people with ALS/MND and caregivers to people with ALS/MND from across the globe.

 Chair of the PCAC

-Philadelphia, USA
+USA

-Sara Feldman, PT, DPT, ATP is the Physical Therapist and Assistive Technology Professional at the MDA/ALS Center of Hope at Temple University Lewis Katz School of Medicine where she has been serving people with ALS/MND for more than 25 years.
+Sara Feldman, PT, DPT, ATP, is the Physical Therapist and Assistive Technology Professional at the MDA/ALS Center of Hope at Temple University Lewis Katz School of Medicine where she has been serving people with ALS/MND for more than 25 years.
 In addition to clinical care, she is involved in clinical trials, education, and the use of assistive technology.
 Dr. Feldman is the Clinical Liaison for the ALS Hope Foundation in Philadelphia.
 She served on the Board of Directors of the International Alliance of ALS/MND Associations from 2013-2019; chairs the PALS and CALS Advisory Council; and co-chairs the Allied Professionals Forum.
 She received the inaugural Allied Health Professional Award in December of 2018.
 She is a co-founder of the Northeast ALS Consortium (NEALS) Physical Therapy Committee and served as the Clinical Evaluator representative on the NEALS Executive Committee from 2013 to 2018.
 She looks forward to the day there is a cure for ALS, but until that time, will continue to be an avid advocate for better care.

 Council Members